f4ble/pyarc/README.md

     * Server restarts / shutdown puts the service on hold.
 Resumes when server is detected.

 - Other:
   * Server version check.
-Arkon will notify you if there is a new version of the game.
+PyArc will notify you if there is a new version of the game.
     Current method is a bit crappy, but hoping for better solutions soon.
   * Background UDP query (Steam query protocol) to Ark Server to get version number.
   * Event Callback registration lets you easily add more functionality when something happens.